kl1nton/1_Applied_Basic_Science/2_Physiology.md

 ??% - F: ?

 ### Q2.81
 Magnesium is the 4th most plentiful cation in the body.
-Which of the following statement about magnesium metabolism is true?
+Which of the following statement about _magnesium metabolism_ is true?

 	A. 70kg adult has roughly 200 mmol magnesium
 	B. The extracellular fluid contains about 50% total body magnesium
-	C. Normal plasma magnesium concentration ranges from 0.70 to 1.05 mmol/L (1.4 to 2.1 mequiv/L)
+	C. Normal plasma magnesium concentration ranges from 0.70 to 1.05 mmol/L (1.4 to 2.1 mEq/L)
 	D. About 10% of plasma magnesium is ultrafiltered by the kidneys
 	E. Magnesium is the key electrolyte for generation of a smooth muscle action potential

 #### Answer: ?

 ### Q2.82
-The parasympathetic nervous system (PNS) is a subdivision of the autonomic nervous system, and it operates in tandem with the other subdivision, the sympathetic nervous system (SNS).
+The parasympathetic nervous system (PNS) is a subdivision of the autonomic nervous system (ANS, and it operates in tandem with the other subdivision, the sympathetic nervous system (SNS).
 Which of the following is an effect of stimulation of the PNS?

 	A. Dilatation of the pupils
 	B. Decreased secretion of the lacrimal glands
 	C. Bronchodilatation
-	D. Bradycardia
+	D. Bradycardia - F
 	E. Ejaculation

-#### Answer: ?
+#### Answer: A. Dilatation of the pupils - ?

 ### Q2.83
-After cardiac survey a patient has a very fast heart rate (HR).
+After _cardiac survey_ a patient has a _very fast heart rate_ (HR).
 The ECG of this patient will show:

 	A. A wider QRS complex
-	B. A prolonged P–R interval
+	B. A prolonged P–R interval - F
 	C. A smaller QRS complex
-	D. A longer ST segment
+	D. A longer ST segment - F
-	E. A shortened Q–T interval
+	E. A shortened Q–T interval - F

 #### Answer: ?

 ### Q2.84
 Atrial fibrillation (AF) occurs when the atria depolarise repeatedly and in an irregular uncontrolled manner, usually at an atrial rate greater than 350 bpm.
 No P waves are observed in the ECG as a result of the chaotic atrial depolarisation.
 Which of the following statements about P waves is true?

-	A. The P-wave duration is normally <0.12 s
+	A. The P-wave duration is normally <0.12 s - F (0.12 to 0.20s)
-	B. The P-wave amplitude is normally >0.25 mV
+	B. The P-wave amplitude is normally >0.25 mV - F
-	C. The P-wave contour is usually saw-toothed
+	C. The P-wave contour is usually saw-toothed - F
 	D. A negative P wave can indicate depolarisation arising from the bundle of His
-	E. The P–R interval is the time (in seconds) from the beginning of the P wave to the end of the QRS complex
+	E. The P–R interval is the time (in seconds) from the beginning of the P wave to the end of the QRS complex - F (P to start of QRS)

-#### Answer: ?
+#### Answer: D. A negative P wave can indicate depolarisation arising from the bundle of His - ?

 ### Q2.85
-A 63-yo man with severe epigastric pain and raised troponin I levels has ECG changes that suggest an acute MU involving the inferior wall of the heart.
+A 63-yo man with severe epigastric pain and raised troponin I levels has ECG changes that suggest an acute MU involving the _inferior wall of the heart_.
 Which of the following ECG leads will pick up these changes?

 	A. V1–V3
 	B. II, III, aVF